 Chan Lee died in the winter of 1953-4, when his boat sank in a fierce storm off the coast of China, and it was then that his nephew Chee Soo was asked to take over the Presidency of all the Taoist Arts that were being taught.
 In 1958, Chee Soo set up coaching classes with the object of training qualified teachers, and county, area and regional coaches.
 Over the years these have proved very successful and there are now classes and clubs operating in many parts of the world, besides those that exist in the British Isles.

-Chee Soo was also involved as a fight arranger with the cult TV series The Avengers during the 1960s as is evidenced by publicity photographs of him with Ray Austin and Diana Rigg probably taken around 1967.
-He brought Kung Fu before a western audience years before Bruce Lee had even been heard of.
+Chee Soo was also involved as a fight arranger with the cult TV series The Avengers during the 1960s working alongside stunt arranger Ray Austin and actress Diana Rigg.
+He brought Kung Fu before a western audience years before Bruce Lee and David Carradine had even been heard of and was awarded a Guinness world record for this with Diana Rigg and Ray Austin.

 According to a British Movietone News documentary filmed on 21st May 1970 at Guildford University in Surrey - UK, Chee Soo had over 2000 students studying Wu Shu in Britain as part of the British Wu Shu Association.
 He was one of only three men outside of Beijing qualified to teach Wu shu